Credit and Debit Card Service Fee and FAQ

 - Electronic Check

-Are there any additional fees assessed when making payments online with Official Payments?
+Are there any additional fees assessed when making payments online with ACI Payments, Inc.?

-Why can’t I see the convenience fee charge on my student account?
+Why can’t I see the service fee charge on my student account?

-The convenience fee is assessed by Official Payments not BHCC so it will not appear on your student account.
-The convenience fee will appear as a separate charge on your credit card statement.
+The service fee is assessed by ACI Payments, Inc. not BHCC, so it will not appear on your student account.
+The service fee will appear as a separate charge on your credit card statement.

-The 2.0% convenience fee is non-refundable.
-Any convenience fee disputes must be taken directly to your credit card company
+The service fee is non-refundable.
+Any service fee disputes must be taken directly to your credit card company

 No fee is charged if paying by electronic check.

-How can I pay my student account and avoid the convenience fee?
+How can I pay my student account and avoid the service fee?

-E-Check payments from checking and savings accounts will continue to be accepted by BHCC, there is no convenience fee for this service.
+E-Check payments from checking and savings accounts will continue to be accepted by BHCC, there is no service fee for using these accounts.
 Go to https://selfservice.bhcc.edu/Student/Finance.

-Fall/Spring: Payment for all Fall and Spring courses is due by the payment due date listed in the course schedule booklet, on or after the payment due date, payment is due at the time of registration.
+Fall/Spring/Summer: Payment for all Fall, Spring and Summer courses is due by the payment due date listed on the Student Payment homepage.
+On or after the payment due date, payment is due at the time of registration.
 Students must pay in full, create an authorized payment plan or have a pending financial aid award in place at BHCC and pay for or waive the College’s health insurance by the payment due date.
-Failure to pay may result in courses being dropped at the close of business on the day of registration.
-At the time of registration students registering in-person receive a registration statement/bill and schedule that indicates the amount due.
-Students registering online should go to https://selfservice.bhcc.edu/Student/Finance
+Failure to pay may result in courses being dropped.
+A bill is generated immediately upon registration.
+To review the bill and make a payment or sign up for the payment plan students should go to https://selfservice.bhcc.edu/Student/Finance

 BHCC accepts personal check, money order, American Express, VISA, MasterCard, and Discover.